 - Birman Gloving Allele

 The Birman gloving allele is responsible for the white paws of many cats.
-It’s a recessive gene, and homozygotes will have the white paws.
-Heterozygotes will have the white paws but may also have other white patches.
+It’s a recessive gene, and homozygotes will have white paws.
+Heterozygotes will have white paws but may also have other white patches.

 - Wild Type Allele

 The wild-type allele can be W/w and determines whether white is in the coat.
 If they receive the dominant W, the coat can have white.
 If they get the recessive allele, it will prevent any white from showing in their fur.